oarc-cs/sge-job-scripts/nb6.md

 ## Step 4

-If you can see the directory listing after entering the token from Step 3, then the notebook has been successfully connected to your local web browser.
+At this point, if you can see your Hoffman2 directory listing in the notebook, it means the notebook has been successfully connected to your local web browser.

-Enjoy jupyter notebook computing!
+Now enjoy Jupyter notebook computing!

 ## Step 5 (After your are done)